 501.820: Confidentiality

-All records made or received by the Commission shall be public records and shall be available for disclosure on request pursuant to 935 CMR 501.820, and 950 CMR 32.00: Public Records Access, except the following, which shall be exempt from disclosure to the extent permitted by law:
+All records made or received by the Commission shall be public records and shall be available for disclosure on request pursuant to 935 CMR 501.820: Confidentiality, and 950 CMR 32.00: Public Records Access, except the following, which shall be exempt from disclosure to the extent permitted by law:

 All records exempt from disclosure pursuant to M.G.L. c.
 4, § 7, cl.
 26;